spell-music/csound-expression/tutorial/chapters/appendix/QuickStart.markdown

 main = dac res
 ~~~

-The `schedUntil` funtion triggers the instrument with
+The `schedUntil` function triggers the instrument with
 the first event stream and holds the notes while
 the second event stream is silent.